 Add-on and plug-in devices connect to standard clock timer controllers.
 These devices can be installed to upgrade an existing irrigation controller, providing the weather-based water functionality to an existing system.

-A list of all EPA WaterSense labeled smart controllers can be found here.
-For more detailed information on labeled controllers, their benefits, and function, read the WaterSense Weather-Based Irrigation Controller Mini Report.
+Click the link for a list of all EPA WaterSense labeled smart controllers.
+For more detailed information on labeled controllers, their benefits, and function, read the WaterSense Weather-Based Irrigation Controller Mini Report (PDF).

 Tips for Installing and Properly Maintaining your Smart Controller